abmgis/abmgis/README.md

 * [Links to Movies of models used and discussed in the book](YouTube_Movies.md)
 * [Links to other resources (e.g. journals, conferences, blogs, etc.) for ABM and GIS](Links.md).

+## How to use these resources

+Most of the resources, such as presentations and documents, can be downloaded individually through this website.
+The NetLogo models, however, often need some accompanying data.
+The easiest way to run the models is to **[download this whole repository](https://github.com/abmgis/abmgis/archive/master.zip)** and extract the zip file.
+Then the models can be run by loading them into NetLogo.

 To get full use of the book and what is provided here we suggest you download and install:

 * **NetLogo** (Verson 6.0.4) <https://ccl.northwestern.edu/netlogo/download.shtml>
 * **QGIS** <https://qgis.org/en/site/forusers/download.html>

-If you have any questions, suggestions or want to contribute a model feel free to drop us a line.
+If you have any questions, suggestions or want to contribute a model feel free to [drop us a line](https://www.abmgis.org/#authors).

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons
 License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br